St. Theresa Preparatory School

 A library, staff and curriculum rooms were added to the main school building.
 An additional block (upstairs) which houses the Computer Lab and the Administrative Offices were erected in 2002 and in 2003 another block was built to accommodate the canteen, tuck shop, storerooms and additional bathrooms.
 In 2004 a block was erected to accommodate a dance room, storeroom and the Accounts and Maintenance Departments.

-The present school population stands at over two hundred and seventy (270) students.
+The present school population stands at over three hundred and twenty (320) students.
 The high standard St. Theresa has achieved through providing quality educational opportunities can be attributed to the stability among its academic staff and the dedication and commitment of its past and present administrators, members of the school board, academic and ancillary staff and a concerned and vibrant Parent Teacher Association (PTA).
 Of greater importance, however, is the emphasis that has always been placed in the practices of religion and the value of a Christian education.
 Students participate in daily worship and Religious Education classes.

 Central to the Teachings of The Roman Catholic Faith, the St. Theresa Preparatory School aspires to inculcate in each student a high level of Christian values, academic skills and other principles that will equip him/her to become a well adjusted individual, able to take his/her rightful place, creditably, in any institution of higher learning.